rowlandcoping/smokingbuns/README.md

  With only 4 menu options there is no reason not to display them all on any size of screen.
  Positioning the logo above them would enable them to be made more prominent and accessible.
 This could of course be adjusted for larger screen sizes but mobile considerations have to come first.
- - On hover menu buttons will show some form of transition to add interactivity and positive user feel.
+ - On hover/active menu buttons will show some form of transition to add interactivity and positive user feel.
 This needs to be in keeping with the theme of the restaurant.

  ### Header and Navigation (Additional)

  - There is potential to include additional links to core site areas (menu, restaurant, contact) on the homepage with heightened interactivity.
  This would take the form of either an old school shooting gallery with rotating images or bullet holes in a wooden wall, using CSS transitions.
- Less elaborate options may need to be reverted to (not so much technically, but because these options may be reliant on audio to actually be any good.)
+ Edited:  as this would be desktop only and this site is mobile led it is unlikely this will be happening Less elaborate options may need to be reverted to (not so much technically, but because these options may be reliant on audio to actually be any good.)
  - The mouse pointer could change to a cross-hair on mousing over these elements (or indeed the permanent navigation elements).
  But we don't want to get too gimmicky here.
-This is a quality restaurant, not kids' parties.
-It would be a fine line.
+ Edited -  This would not work on mobile, which would lead to inconsistent experiences.

  ### Footer (core)